On the Wasserstein Geodesic Principal Component Analysis of probability measures: Geodesic PCA on a.c. probability measures: GPCAgen

-where $\lambda_I$ and $\lambda_O$ are the regularization parameters controlling the trade-off between the intersection and orthogonality regularization terms, respectively.
-The training algorithm used to optimize the second principal component follows the same structure as Algorithm~\ref{alg:ac_proba}, except for the seventh line, where the regularization terms, estimated using the minibatch $x_k \sim \rho$, are added to the loss function. \begin{remark} Note that without Otto's geometry, giving sense to a second GPCA component in the space $\Prob(\Omega)$ solving \eqref{eq:pca_base} is delicate as the notion of orthogonality does not exist in $(\Prob(\Omega), W_2)$. \end{remark} Higher-order components are estimated by solving~\eqref{eq:pca_base}, while enforcing orthogonality with previously computed components at the fixed intersection point $\mu^* = \mu_{\theta, \psi}(t_{\text{inter}}^1) \approx \mu_{\theta_2, \psi_2}(t_{\text{inter}}^2)$.
-With $\mu^*$ fixed, the $k$-th component is optimized similarly to the second, introducing a new intersection time $t_{\text{inter}}^k$, but without updating $t_{\text{inter}}^1$.
-The optimization incorporates the same regularization terms to enforce intersection at $\mu^*$ and orthogonality with all previously estimated components.
+The training algorithm used to optimize the second principal component follows the same structure as Algorithm~\ref{alg:ac_proba}, except for the seventh line, where the regularization terms, estimated using the minibatch $x_k \sim \rho$, are added to the loss function.
+Higher-order components can be computed similarly.